percona/percona-backup-mongodb/doc/source/running.rst

 Start the |pbm-agent| processes
 --------------------------------------------------------------------------------
-After installing |pbm-agent| on the all the servers that have mongod nodes make sure it is started one for each mongod node.
+After installing |pbm-agent| on the all the servers that have mongod nodes make sure one instance of it is started for each mongod node.

 E.g. Imagine you put configsvr nodes (listen port 27019) colocated on the same servers as the first shard's mongod nodes (listen port 27018, replica set name